rust-stuco/lectures/week6/modules_testing.md

     * Modules can be defined in other files
     * Paths allow modules to refer to other modules

 <!--
 You've probably never heard of compilation units--- Think of it as adding a .o to your makefile.
 When you add it, the preprocessor will logically pull in all of the headers.
 The source c/cxx/cpp file and all of its dependents is one compilation unit.

--->
+Explicitly state that in C/C++ each file is treated as a compilation unit, and that is NOT the case in Rust -->

 ---